Skip to main

 MarketReady's Best Practices for success

-• Have the necessary product liability that applies to your farm operation and products.
-Find out more about product liability here & here
+2. Have the necessary product liability that applies to your farm operation and products.

-• Communicate with your insurance provider regarding any changes you wish to make to your policy.
-Always ask for written conformation about important details regarding your policy.
+3. Communicate with your insurance provider regarding any changes you wish to make to your policy.
+Always ask for written confirmation about important details regarding your policy.

-• Abide by the rules of the Food Safety Modernization Act (FSMA) whether you are required to or not.
-If you are unsure if FSMA applies to your operation, check out this Standards for Produce Safety flowchart.
-Find our more about FSMA in our Insurance FAQ write-up
+4. Abide by the rules of the Food Safety Modernization Act (FSMA) whether you are required to or not.
+If you are unsure if FSMA applies to your operation, check out this Standards for Produce Safety flowchart

-• Be aware of the regulations around fresh items that are consumed raw or cooked, as well as value-added items.
-More information about fresh vs. value-added insurance coverage can be found in the Insurance FAQ write-up.
+5. Be aware of the regulations around fresh items that are consumed raw or cooked, as well as value-added items.